 Andrea Bocelli for WMOF

 Famous tenor Andrea Bocelli will perform for Pope Francis at the Festival of Families in Croke Park on Sat 25 Aug.
 See article on Catholic Ireland for further information.

-The King: The Final Hours is an off-Broadway play about the final hours of Elvis Presley as he reflects on his life, loves and faith.
+New Elvis Play The King: The Final Hours is an off-Broadway play about the final hours of Elvis Presley as he reflects on his life, loves and faith.
 John Aidan Byrne from Ardee has joined the cast and the production team.
 The play's official website is here.